FrankChen021/bithon/README.md

 # JDKs Compatibility

+Even the project is built by JDK 17 and above, the agent is compatible with JDK 1.8+.
-The following matrix lists the JDKs that have been tested on macOS.
+The following matrix lists the JDKs that are compatible with the agent on macOS.
 And in theory, this matrix works both for Windows and Linux.

 | JDK           | Supported |
 |---------------|-----------|